 - Cromolyn sodium nasal spray can help prevent hay fever by stopping the release of histamine before it can trigger allergy symptoms.

 - Eye drops relieve itchy, watery eyes.

 Even though you can buy these allergy drugs without a prescription, it’s a good idea to talk to your doctor first to make sure you choose the right medication.
 Some antihistamines can make you feel sleepy, so you need to be careful when taking them during the day (although non-drowsy formulations are also available).
 Don’t use over-the-counter antihistamines and decongestants for more than a few days without talking to your doctor.

 If over-the-counter remedies don’t help allergies, your doctor may recommend a prescription medication, allergy shots, or even oral/sublingual immunotherapy.
-Prescription nasal sprays with corticosteroids reduce inflammation in the nose.
+Many steroid nasal sprays are available by prescription also.
 Allergy shots expose your body to gradually increasing doses of the allergen until you become tolerant of it.
 Immunotherapy tablets placed under the tongue work the same way.
 They can relieve your symptoms for a longer period of time than oral and nasal allergy medications.
 Although they don’t work for everyone, in people who do see a response, allergy shots can stave off symptoms for a few years.

 Some allergy sufferers turn to natural therapies for relief, although the research is mixed on their effectiveness:

 - Butterbur.
 The herb butterbur, which comes from a European shrub, shows potential for relieving seasonal allergy symptoms.
 Some studies have shown butterbur -- specifically a butterbur extract called Ze 399 -- to be as effective for reducing allergy symptoms as the antihistamines Allegra, Claritin, and Zyrtec.